 Paying off debt can feel like holding your breath in a very long tunnel.
 Maybe you’re taking big deep breaths as you prepare to tackle it, maybe you can see the light at the end of the tunnel, or maybe you just came out the other end and can let out a giant sigh of relief.
 Wherever you are on the journey to pay off debt, the important part is that you are moving in the right direction.

-Paying off debt is an important part of securing financial freedom; it will ensure less of your money goes towards interest and allows you to put more money towards other important goals such as saving for a car, home, or investing in your new business idea.
+Paying off debt is an important part of securing financial freedom; it will ensure less of your money goes toward interest and allow you to put more money toward other important goals such as saving for a car, home, or investing in your new business idea.

 Mix of Credit: Yes, there are different types of credit, and having a mix of the different types is good for your credit score.
 These types include credit cards, mortgages, car loans, and student loans.

 New Credit: Any new credit lines you open or even just apply for, and how many, within the last year will affect your credit score negatively.
 This isn’t a big deal as long as you don’t make a habit of applying for multiple credit cards at once.
 Also, don’t do yourself a disservice by applying for a credit card that you know you will not get approved for and run the risk of dinging your credit for no reason.
 When you apply for a credit card, you are giving the creditor permission to do a “hard pull” on your credit.
 With a hard pull, a creditor requests a full look at your credit report to determine your creditworthiness.
 These types of “hard inquiries” may ding your score an average of 5-10 points.

 Tip: Many credit card issuers provide pre-qualification links on their website where you can check to see if you may qualify for their credit card without doing a full application.
 The pre-qualification form asks you limited questions (typically your name, address, and the last four digits of your social security number) and the card issuers then do what is called a “soft pull” to your credit.
 Soft inquiries do not ding your credit score like hard inquiries do.